 pip install package_name

-In a case where you’d like to uninstall a package, you can use the following command:
+In the case where you’d like to uninstall a package, you can use the following command:

 pip uninstall package_name